 Props: Gospel, bound in protective foam to make it a boffer weapon.

-Effect: The priest may spend Hope to call Slam on any opponent they hit with the gospel.
+Effect: While they are Fresh, the Priest may call Slam on any opponent or weapon they hit with the gospel.
 It is not itself a weapon.

 Bind your closest allies to you, so that you may stand together stronger.